-Assuming this is a good, trusted employee, you decide that she can work out the two weeks’ notice that she has provided so the transition of the job to a new employee is smooth.
+Assuming that this employee was a good, trusted employee, you may decide that they can work out the two weeks’ notice that they gave.
+This transition period allows for the planning and training of a new employee is smooth.
+This is the best-case scenario for which employers want to strive.

 Employee Resignation Letter